BossLu93/AI-Voice-Assistant-Pro/README.md

 NOTE: To enable the AI Voice Assistant Pro to send emails, turn on the "Less secure apps" option in your Gmail account.
 Click [here](https://myaccount.google.com/lesssecureapps) to enable access.

 ## API Keys
-You need to register for sever
+You need to register for several API keys to run this program.
+Register your API key by clicking the following links
+- [OpenWeatherMa